 Clinical Clock Hours refers to time student clinicians are providing assessment or intervention services.
-Students receive clock hours for direct services only.
+Students can receive clock hours for direct services as well as time spent counseling and training clients/caregivers.
 The exact number of minutes should be recorded without rounding.

 Clinical and contact hour assignments count toward professional certification.
 It is the responsibility of the student participating in a clinical assignment to complete a record of contact hours in Calipso.
-Hours should be entered in Calipso each week per supervisor guidelines (i. e., date of session, initials of client) so they can be approved and tracked.
+Hours should be entered in Calipso each week per supervisor guidelines so they can be approved and tracked.
 The supervisor will not verify the hours as contributing toward the required hours for certification if the student clinician does not submit the hours for approval within 7 days from date of service.

-Students can earn clock hours in conjunction with a class assignment if pre-approved and supervised by a licensed and ASHA certified speech-language pathologist.
-For instance, students can earn diagnostic clock hours for an assignment involving direct contact in the diagnostics class.
 Screenings are marked as evaluation hours.
-Clock hours spent counseling and training count as direct intervention.
 Participation in clinically related activities such as staffing does not count.
 Preparation time does not count as clinical clock hours, e.g., gathering materials or ideas, writing plans, or scoring tests.